Aliases for ATP8B1 Gene

 GeneCards Summary for ATP8B1 Gene

 ATP8B1 (ATPase Phospholipid Transporting 8B1) is a Protein Coding gene.
-Diseases associated with ATP8B1 include cholestasis, benign recurrent intrahepatic and cholestasis, progressive familial intrahepatic 1.
-Among its related pathways are Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds and Ion channel transport.
+Diseases associated with ATP8B1 include Cholestasis, Progressive Familial Intrahepatic 1 and Cholestasis, Benign Recurrent Intrahepatic.
+Among its related pathways are Ion channel transport and Cardiac conduction.
 GO annotations related to this gene include nucleotide binding and cation-transporting ATPase activity.
 An important paralog of this gene is ATP10A.

 UniProtKB/Swiss-Prot for ATP8B1 Gene